Welcome to our Caesarstone quartz countertops design guide including what it is, cost, popular colors, styles & finishes

 Caesarstone quartz countertops feature high impact resistance and flexural strength, outperforming both marble and granite.
 Impact resistance is a measurement of how well a given material can stand up to a quick burst of shock or impact.

-Caesarstone Colors
+Caesarstone Countertop Colors

 Full slabs can also be viewed in stores.
 Unlike marble, which can only be matched with marble from the same vein, quarried at around the same time, Caesarstone colors are highly consistent from slab to slab.
 Caesarstone currently offers six distinct collections of colors.

-While other quartz countertop brands offer only indoor options, Caesarstone has broken new ground with their new, weatherproof outdoor collection, appropriately named Solaris.
+While other quartz countertop brands offer only indoor options, Caesarstone has broken new ground with its new, weatherproof outdoor collection, appropriately named Solaris.
 Solaris countertops are guaranteed not to fade or distort in sunlight, and can withstand rain, wind, and even snow or ice.
 They are perfect for outdoor kitchens, poolside tables or bars, and patio furniture.
 Colors from this collection include Palm Grey, Midday, and Clearskies.

 Another groundbreaking collection from Caesarstone is the Transfrom line of countertop slabs.
 This process overlays a thin (13mm) layer of Caesarstone over your existing countertops, be they tile, laminate, concrete, butcher block, granite, or even stainless steel.
 This process takes just hours to complete and avoids the time, headache, and cost of a complete kitchen tear out.
 They share all the benefits of regular Caesarstone quartz countertops and have a lifetime limited warranty.

-The collection is rounded out by several different customization of concrete colored countertops, including Rugged Concrete, Topus Concrete, Sleek Concrete, Raw Concrete, Cloudburst Concrete, Fresh Concrete, and Airy Concrete.
+The collection is rounded out by several different customization of concrete-colored countertops, including Rugged Concrete, Topus Concrete, Sleek Concrete, Raw Concrete, Cloudburst Concrete, Fresh Concrete, and Airy Concrete.

 By far the most unique collection is Concetto, a masterpiece of extraordinary surfaces.
 The ten options available in this line are unlike anything ever seen in countertops before.
 They use individually cut semiprecious stones, inlaid in a quartz background, creating a touchable luxury finish to your bathroom or kitchen.